adrianyu91/Delta_Hacks/README.md

 # Delta_Hacks
-Application that outputs a transcript of real time audio
+Web Application that assists the user and prepares them for presentations Realtime audio is taken and the application uses the audio and outputs if the presenter is talking too fast or talking at a good pace